shidel/FDI/README.md

 ### FDI Roadmap

-    Verify no DOS text that can appear while purging the old installation.

     Verify integrity of backup folder and zip backups.

     STAGE700, add detection if installing from a folder and skip searching